postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Updating your username

-You can update your username at any time by [navigating to your profile settings](https://go.postman.co/settings/me), editing your username, and selecting **Update Profile**.
+You can update your username at any time by navigating to your [account settings](https://go.postman.co/settings/me).
+Select your avatar in the upper-right corner > **Account Settings**.
+Edit your username and select **Update Profile** to save changes.

 ## Changing your email address

-You can change the email address associated with your Postman account by [navigating to your account settings](https://go.postman.co/settings/me/account), editing your email address, and clicking **Save Changes**.
+You can change the email address associated with your Postman account by navigating to your [account settings](https://go.postman.co/settings/me/account).
+Select your avatar in the upper-right corner > **Account Settings** > **Account**.
+Edit your email address and select **Update Email** to save changes.

 ## Updating your profile

-You can update your Postman profile by [navigating to your profile settings](https://go.postman.co/settings/me).
+You can update your Postman profile by navigating to your [profile settings](https://go.postman.co/settings/me).
+Select your avatar in the upper-right corner > **Account Settings**.
 You can update your name and username, add details about you, and add links to your website and social media pages.
 Select **Update Profile** to save changes.

 <img alt="Edit profile" src="https://assets.postman.com/postman-docs/edit-profile-v9.0.jpg">